DougWicker/VideoGameCriticReview/README.md

 #### Summary of Cleaned Data
 Now that the data has been cleaned, we can get some headline figures:

-The total number of records post clean:
+The total number of records post-clean:
 ![image](https://github.com/TupperwareBox/VideoGameCriticReview/blob/8044269e9756ed0daac9e860e8320f638ff5b8cf/Images/Cleaned%20Total.png)

-Below are the top 20 video games ordered by their metascore:
+Below are the top 20 video games ordered by Metascore:
 ![image](https://github.com/TupperwareBox/VideoGameCriticReview/blob/8044269e9756ed0daac9e860e8320f638ff5b8cf/Images/Cleaned%20Top%2020%20by%20metascore.png)

 Below are the top 20 video games ordered by their user score: